gitorko/gitorko.github.io/source/_posts/Design-Patterns.md

 Dog(name=Rocky, breed=German Sheperd, color=null, age=0, weight=30.0)
 ```

+An example in the java SDK is the StringBuilder class.

 ### 4. Prototype Pattern

-Prototype pattern is used when the Object creation is expensive.
-Instead of creating a new object you can copy the original object to a new object and then modify it according to your needs.
-This pattern uses java cloning to copy the object.
-Prototype design pattern mandates that the Object which you are copying should provide the copying feature.
-It should not be done by any other class.
-Decision to use shallow or deep copy of the Object properties is a design decision.
+Prototype pattern is used when the object creation is expensive.
+Instead of creating a new object you can copy the original object using clone and then modify it according to your needs.
+Prototype design pattern mandates that the object which you are copying should provide the copying feature, it should not be done by any other class.
+Decision to use shallow or deep copy of the object attributes is a design decision a shallow copy just copies immediate property and deep copy copies all object references as well.
+Notice we dont use new to create prototype objects after the first instance is created.
+Prototype avoid subclassing.

 ```java
 import java.util.ArrayList;